rubysash/sshloop/readme.md

 There will be different json files for each command.
 The script will read the directory, validate all json then load them.
 Typically these commands are single shot, one per file.

+** Commands are Extensible ** - just add more commands and test them if it's something you will do frequently.
+Note that json requires specific formatting and special characters to be escaped.

 #### uptime example